Powerlearnproject/se-day1-assignment-3301JACK/README.md

 Specificity:By asking for at least three specific advantages  the prompts guid the AI to provide detailed and quantifiable information rather than a general or broad overview
 Conciseness:The improved prompt is direct and to the point , eliminating unneccessarywords while maintaining esential context .
 This helps AI generate a focused response without ambiguity
 Effectiveness
 The improved prompt is more effective because it reduces ambiguity , leading to a more relevant and informative response .
 It directs the AI to provide targated information , ensuring that the output meets the users specific needs and expectations .
-This results in a satisfactory interactions and saves time by avoiding irrelevant details
+This results in a satisfactory interactions and saves time by avoiding irrelevant details.